-In terms of changes in the cognitive and linguistic skills over the course of the degree, there was evidence of improvement in several domains.
-All three WM tasks (multimodal, visuospatial and auditory) showed some limited signs of improvement across testing sessions, although performance did not always remain at the higher levels attained compared to the initial testing session.
-This may be due to the varying demands of the SLI degree program tapping into different aspects of WM more frequently at different time points.
-Auditory attention (Digit Span) was only at a higher level at the final testing session, midway through the placement year, suggesting there may be potential for further improvement beyond our study yet within the SLI degree.
-Further testing through to degree completion could be instructive here, as most of our predictions regarding WM are related to SLI and not BSL learning.
-In the first two years of the SLI program, the focus is mostly on acquiring BSL before beginning to interpret.
-Since the students do much more SLI in their placement year and in final year, we would expect greater potential for this to feed back into WM skills only at later time points and beyond.
+In terms of changes in cognitive and linguistic skills over the course of the degree, there was evidence of improvement in several domains.
+All three WM tasks (multimodal, visuospatial and auditory) showed some signs of improvement across testing sessions, although performance did not remain at this higher level.
 Visuospatial WM (Corsi Blocks) and multimodal WM (Dual N-Back) were improved by timepoints two and three respectively, but these changes did not hold to the final session, nor was there further improvement.
 These results are harder to interpret, but it could be that these regressions are related to reduced opportunities to practice BSL and SLI skills at certain points in the degree program.
 This is likely to have been the case at later sessions due to the effects of the COVID-19 pandemic.
+Alternatively, these regressions may be explained by the varying demands of the SLI degree program tapping into different aspects of WM more frequently at different time points during the course.
+Auditory WM (Digit Span) was only at a higher level at the final testing session, midway through the placement year, suggesting there may be potential for further improvement beyond our study, yet within the SLI degree.
+Further testing through to degree completion could be instructive here, as most of our predictions regarding WM were related to SLI, and not BSL learning.
+In the first two years of the SLI program, the focus is mostly on acquiring BSL, where there is a greater emphasis on visuospatial skills, before beginning to interpret.
+Since the students do much more SLI in their placement year and in final year, we would expect greater potential for this to feed back into WM skills only towards the end of the degree, and beyond during professional practice.